-The preferred comparator for the reference case is 'routine care', that is, the technology or technologies most widely used in clinical practice in Ireland.
+The preferred comparator for the reference case is 'routine care', that is, the technology or technologies most widely used in clinical practice in Ireland in the context of the target population.
 When both an economic assessment and BIA are conducted, the same comparator(s) should be used in both assessments.

-The usual comparator should be 'routine care', that is, the treatment that is most widely used in clinical practice in Ireland.
-There may be more than one appropriate comparator technology because of variations in routine practice within the Irish healthcare system, including where routine practice may differ from what is considered best practice (as defined by evidence-based clinical practice guidelines) or the most appropriate care.
-When both an economic assessment and BIA are conducted, the same comparator(s) should be used in both assessments.
+The usual comparator should be 'routine care', that is, the treatment that is 17 most widely used in clinical practice in Ireland.
+There may be more than one 18 appropriate comparator technology because of variations in routine practice 19 within the Irish healthcare system, including where routine practice may differ 20 from what is considered best practice (as defined by evidence-based clinical 21 practice guidelines) or the most appropriate care.
+When both an economic 22 assessment and BIA are conducted, the same comparator(s) should be used 23 in both assessments.
+24

-The comparators should be clearly identified and justified with sufficient detail provided, so that their relevance may be assessed.
-Any technology may be considered for the comparator if it is part of established clinical practice for that indication in Ireland.
-The evidence of efficacy and safety included must be relevant to the target population and indication to which the assessment relates.
-In practice, this could mean, for example, that a pharmaceutical without marketing authorisation for the indication and target population defined in the assessment could be included as a comparator.
-However, it must be evident that due regard has been given to the extent and quality of evidence for the unlicensed use.
+The comparators should be clearly identified and justified with sufficient detail 26 provided, so that their relevance may be assessed.
+Any technology may be 27 considered for the comparator if it is part of established clinical practice for 28 that indication in Ireland.
+The evidence of efficacy and safety included must 29 be relevant to the target population and indication to which the assessment 30 relates.
+In practice, this could mean, for example, that a pharmaceutical 31 without marketing authorisation for the indication and target population 32 defined in the assessment could be included as a comparator.
+However, it 33 must be evident that due regard has been given to the extent and guality of 34 evidence for the unlicensed use.
+35 36

-Where the technology and its comparator(s) form part of a treatment sequence, a comparison of different sequencing options and their impact on the total cost of various options should be considered.
-Comparators are not limited to specific interventions, but may include alternative treatment sequences or alternative rules for starting and stopping therapy.
-'Routine care' may be defined by a complex amalgam of treatments including first and second line treatments.
-In the absence of an active comparator, it is appropriate to have a comparator of 'no intervention.'
-In some situations, such as when current practice is not well defined or standardised, the use of a comparator of 'no intervention' in addition to 'routine care' can provide useful information on the relative benefits of the technologies.
+37 Where the technology and its comparator(s) form part of a treatment

+- 38 sequence, a comparison of different sequencing options and their impact on - the total cost of various options should be considered.
+Comparators are not - 40 limited to specific interventions, but may include alternative treatment

+- sequences or alternative rules for starting and stopping therapy.
+'Routine - 2 care' may be defined by a complex amalgam of treatments including first and - 3 second line treatments.
+In the absence of an active comparator, it is - 4 appropriate to have a comparator of 'no intervention.'
+In some circumstances - 5 it may be appropriate to include potential comparators that are not yet - 6 reimbursed, but may reasonably be expected to become the standard of care - 7 in the short- to medium-term.
+Inclusion of such comparators should be - 8 underpinned by appropriate assumptions regarding clinical effectiveness and - 9 cost. - 10

+In some situations, such as when current practice is not well defined or

+- 12 standardised, the use of a comparator of 'no intervention' in addition to - 13 'routine care' can provide useful information on the relative benefits of the - 14 technologies. - 15